 - In addition, students develop musical awareness and skills through singing, playing instruments, performing rhythms and moving and listening to music.

-- Musical performance plays a central role in two wonderful school traditions: our Season of Lights holiday concert and our Moving On ceremony, where we bid farewell to our graduates.
+- Musical performance plays a central role in wonderful school traditions, from the Harvest Feast to the Season of Lights and Children's House Gathering holiday concerts and our Moving On ceremony, where we bid farewell to our graduates.

 Each year the Elementary students perform a classic play.
 Working in the performing arts, students create an awareness and understanding of character development, as well as cultivate skills in storytelling, voice, movement, improvisation and how to perform in front of a live audience.